wduraes/Workshops/IoT E2E/readme.md

 ![IoT End to end](resources/new-nodes.png)

 5. Import the template flow
-    - Copy the JSON file below (don't mind its messy look, this makes is easier to copy manually)
+    - Copy the JSON file below (make sure to copy the whole line, it is a long one).
+TIP: If you're on Windows, a triple click will select the whole line!
     - Go to the top right menu, click import and paste the JSON data into the window.
     - Select import to a new flow and hit Import.